Poly-Heist/pancake-toolkit/README.md

 # PolyHeist Toolkit

 This repository has been forked from https://github.com/pancakeswap/pancake-toolkit and modified to be used on polyheist.io.
-All credit goes to pancakeswap, for developing the toolkit and making it open source for public use.
+All credit and thanks go to pancakeswap, for developing the toolkit and making it open source for public use.

 This repository is a monorepo manage with [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Lerna](https://lerna.js.org/).